Inland Empire Regional Intelligence Report

 COMMERCIAL REAL ESTATE

-Continued growth in consumer spending is leading to higher demand for retail space.
-Retail vacancy rates remained at their lowest point since before the recession, holding steady at 9.4% in the third quarter of 2018.
-This decrease occurred as more than 300,000 square feet of new retail space came online over the last year.
-Strong demand drove the average asking rent for retail space to $22.96 per square foot in the third quarter of 2018, a 1.7% increase over the third quarter of 2017.
+Higher wages and continued gains in consumer spending are leading to higher demand for retail space in the Inland Empire.
+Retail vacancy rates remained at their lowest point since before the recession, declining to 9.2% in the fourth quarter of 2018, 0.4% decline from a year earlier.
+This decrease occurred as 379,000 square feet of new retail space came online over the last year.
+Strong demand drove the average asking rent for retail space to an annual rate of $22.99 per square foot in the fourth quarter of 2018, a 1.5% increase over the fourth quarter of 2017.